-The new book, How to Deal With Narcissists is free today, Saturday, and Sunday, in Kindle format, for those interested.
+The new book, How to Deal With Narcissists is free today, Saturday, and Sunday, (June 27th, 28th, and 29th) in Kindle format, for those interested.
 It is mostly stuff you’ve seen on the blog, so I don’t recommend you spend too much time on it if you hang out here regularly.

 One new item in the book is an insight into the amygdala hijack.
 I’ve spent a lot of time pondering why some presentations seem to amp-up amygdala hijacks stratospheric, while other presentations fail to set off the requisite brain-shock.
 Matt Forney was a good example.
 His brash style was in stark contrast to the Stillface mien I found was so effective on narcissists and liberals in person.

 As I’ve ruminated on this, I suspect I may have found an answer to what the underlying mechanism is.
 Suppose you and I meet in a wrestling competition.
 We clinch, I drop and pick your ankle, and you trip and fall.
 How angry would you be at me?
 Not much.
 Even though I made you fall, you were expecting me to try, so you will simply regroup on the spot, and continue to fight, emotionally unaffected.

 Now suppose you show up at work, and walk by me.
 As you do, I stick my foot out and trip you, and you fall, rolling to the side, and landing exactly as you did in the wrestling competition.
 Unlike in the wrestling match, you will get angry.